codeimpossible/codeimpossible.github.com/_posts/2012-04-16-NodeJS-on-Windows-Part-2-using-the-Jade-ViewEngine.md

 If you&#39;ve used HAML before then you should understand this markup, it creates a html5 document (!!!
-5) and then sets the `title` property of our view model into the `<title>` tag, then just renders a simple `&lt;h1&gt;` in the body.
+5) and then sets the `title` property of our view model into the `&lt;title&gt;` tag, then just renders a simple `&lt;h1&gt;` in the body.

 Easy enough.
 Now let&#39;s get our app to render this.
 Right now, our app has no idea that our views are in the `/views` directory, so let&#39;s clue it in.
 Paste the following code just before the `app.listen()` call: